lexay/egs-bot/README.md

 of its development, but I decided the data was enough to get the idea what's being released.
 The app got a simplier interface.

+Use cronjobs for automating bot tasks on a regular basis!

 ### TODO

 - [X] [Heroku version](https://github.com/lexay/epic_bot/tree/heroku).